dfelicia/backup-merlin-linode/README.md

 # backup-merlin-linode
- Script to backup nvram, mounted disks and /jffs to rmeote host
+ Script to backup nvram, mounted disks and /jffs to remote host